vuongducphuong/documentation/content/applications/services/helpdesk/overview/help_center.rst

 .. image:: help_center/help-center-elearning-course-contents-page.png
    :align: center
-   :alt: View of a course being published for Odoo Helpdesk.
+   :alt: View of a course being published for Leansoft Helpdesk.

 .. note::
    In order to add a certification to a course, go to :menuselection:`eLearning --> Configuration